-Raceway Fire Barrier: Non-load-bearing partition type envelope system installed around electrical components and cabling that are rated by test laboratories in hours of fire resistance and are used to maintain functions free of fire damage.
+Raceway Fire Barrier: Non-load-bearing partition type envelope system installed around electrical components and cabling that are rated by test laboratories in hours of fire resistance and are used to maintain SSD functions free of fire damage.
 (Reference 7)

 Radiant Energy (Heat) Shield: A noncombustible or fire resistive barrier installed to provide separation protection of redundant cables, equipment, and associated non-safety circuits within containment.
 (Reference 7)

-Required for Safe Shutdown: SSCs that are required to achieve and maintain the credited shutdown reactivity conditions (either hot or cold shutdown depending on the plant).
-This includes SSCs that directly support the short-term ability of the equipment to perform its function, such as power supplies, instrumentation, and large diversion paths.
-For the purposes of this SDP, equipment that is required for is a subset of equipment important to .
-Therefore, any equipment that is required for is also considered important to .
-See definitions of Important to and Systems and Equipment.
+Required for Safe Shutdown (SSD): SSCs that are required to achieve and maintain the credited shutdown reactivity conditions (either hot or cold shutdown depending on the plant).
+This includes SSCs that directly support the short-term ability of the SSD equipment to perform its function, such as power supplies, instrumentation, and large diversion paths.
+For the purposes of this SDP, equipment that is required for SSD is a subset of equipment important to SSD.
+Therefore, any equipment that is required for SSD is also considered important to SSD.
+See definitions of Important to SSD and SSD Systems and Equipment.
 (Reference 7)

-Remote Shutdown: The capability, including necessary instrumentation and controls, to safely shut down the reactor and maintain shutdown conditions from outside the (see GDC 19).
+Remote Shutdown: The capability, including necessary instrumentation and controls, to safely shut down the reactor and maintain shutdown conditions from outside the MCR (see GDC 19).
 See also: Alternative Shutdown.
 (Reference 7)

 Safe Shutdown (SSD) Systems and Equipment: Systems and equipment that perform functions needed to achieve and maintain SSD regardless of whether or not the system or equipment is part of the success path for SSD.
-See definitions of Important to and Required for.
+See definitions of Important to SSD and Required for SSD.
 (Reference 7)

-Screen to Green: If a finding satisfies established screening criteria, it is assigned a Green color rating, and the SDP analysis is complete.
-Phases 1 and 2 of the Fire Protection SDP both include various qualitative and quantitative screening checks where a finding may to Green.
+Screen to Green: If a finding satisfies established screening criteria, it is assigned a very low safety significance, or Green color rating, and the SDP analysis is complete.
+Phases 1 and 2 of the Fire Protection SDP both include various qualitative and quantitative screening checks where a finding may screen to Green.

 Secondary Combustible: Any and all combustible materials that are separate and distinct from the initially ignited combustible material(s) associated with the fire ignition source scenario itself (see definition of Fire Ignition Source Scenario).
 Secondary combustibles may become involved in the fire if ignited.
 The ignition of secondary fuels implies a spreading fire has developed; i.e., the fire has spread beyond the fuels associated with the fire ignition source scenario.

-Severity Factor: probability that fire ignition would include certain specific conditions that influence its rate of growth, level of energy emanated and duration (time to self-extinguishment) to levels at which target damage is generated.
+Severity Factor (SF): The probability that fire ignition would include certain specific conditions that influence its rate of growth, level of energy emanated and duration (time to self-extinguishment) to levels at which target damage is generated.
 It can also be defined as the probability associated with a specific fire intensity.
 (Reference 8)

 Split Fraction: A conditional probability value reflecting the likelihood that one specific outcome from a set of possible outcomes will be observed.
 Example: When there are two possible outcomes, a split fraction is used to represent the likelihood that each specific outcome will be observed.
-A common example in the ire rotection SDP is fire intensity.
+A common example in the Fire Protection SDP is fire intensity.
 Each fire ignition source is characterized by two fire intensity values.
-The lower value is assumed to represent 90 of all fires involving that fire ignition source, the higher value represents the remaining 10 of fires.
+The lower value is assumed to represent 90 percent of all fires involving that fire ignition source, the higher value represents the remaining 10 percent of fires.
 This would be a 90/10 (or 0.9/0.1) split fraction between these two outcomes - the smaller fire versus the larger fire.

 Spurious Operation: A circuit fault mode wherein an operational mode of the circuit is initiated (in full or in part) due to failure(s) in one or more components (including cables) of the circuit.
 (Reference 8)